AttuneOps/Create-Red-Hat-Enterprise-Linux-RHEL-ISO-with-kickstart-built-on-macOS-or-Linux/README.md

 # Kickstart RHEL Redhat Enterprise Linux

-As the demands of modern IT infrastructure grow, the need for efficient and standardized methods of operating system deployment becomes increasingly important.
+As the demands of modern digital infrastructure grow, the need for efficient and standardised methods of operating system deployment becomes increasingly important.

 The Kickstart method is a powerful tool that allows system administrators to automate the installation of Red Hat Enterprise Linux (RHEL) on multiple machines.

 This Attune Project contains Blueprints to create RHEL Kickstart ISOs.

+## About Red Hat Enterprise Linux

+RHEL stands as a commercial Linux distribution meticulously crafted by Red Hat to cater to the business sector.
+This versatile operating system comes in server editions designed for various architectures, including x86-64, Power ISA, ARM64, and IBM Z, as well as a desktop edition tailored for x86-64 systems.
+The development and innovation for RHEL draw inspiration from Fedora Linux and CentOS Stream, which serve as its primary sources for new features and enhancements.
+Red Hat places its paramount emphasis on providing comprehensive support, training, and certification programs exclusively centered around the RHEL platform.

 ## Understanding Kickstart Automation